Skip to content

 Berkshire 10%+

-Warren Buffett/Berkshire Hathaway holds ~10%+ of BAC common shares (originally via preferred + warrants from 2011 crisis-era deal, converted).
+Per Berkshire Hathaway's 13F and Form 4 filings, Berkshire holds a sizable common-stock position in BAC originally established via the 2011 preferred-plus-warrant investment disclosed in the companies' 2011 press releases and later converted.
 This institutional endorsement is reputational capital that's hard to quantify but materially affects depositor trust + regulator perception.

 Dividend + Buyback